bjerkemj/bjerkemj/README.md

 - 👋 Hi, I’m a fourth year student at NTNU studying Engineering and ICT
 - 🤖 My study specialization is Mechanical Engineering
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently robotics and data visulisation and simulation
+- 🌱 I’m currently into functional programming in F# and data warehousing!
 - 📫 Reach me @bjerkem.j@gmail.com

 <!---